-First Alert: chance for severe weather Friday and Saturday
+FIRST ALERT: Chance for severe weather Friday and Saturday

 The First Alert Weather Team is keeping a close eye on the potential for strong-to-severe storms in your forecast by the end of the week and possibly into the weekend.

-Very weak high pressure moves in for Thursday.
-However, just enough to lower our rain chances Thursday as the old cold front and trough have washed out.
+A very weak high pressure moves in for Thursday.
+However, it's just enough to lower our rain chances Thursday as the old cold front and trough have washed out.
 Only isolated showers and a storm or two can be expected.

 A strong cold front will be here late Friday.
-Look for widespread showers and thunderstorms with some reaching severe limits (Damaging winds and small hail).
+Look for widespread showers and thunderstorms with some reaching severe limits with damaging winds and small hail.
 A front will move through the state Saturday and we’ll start to clear the skies and lower the temperatures.

-Sunday through Tuesday will be fantastic with much lower humidity and highs middle to upper 80s with overnights very pleasant.
+Sunday through Tuesday will be fantastic with much lower humidity and highs the middle to upper 80's with overnights very pleasant.

-Thursday: Patchy fog this morning, partly cloudy, 20% chance of isolated afternoon showers and thunderstorms, muggy.
-Highs lower 90s.

-First Alert Friday: Partly cloudy, 40% chance of showers and thunderstorms by late afternoon, some could be severe.
-Highs lower to middle 90s.
+As always, you can keep ahead of the storm by downloading the WIS First Alert Weather App.

 Copyright 2017 WIS.
 All rights reserved.